 In 2014, Stuart led a Members’ Debate in the Scottish Parliament on the increasing reliance of food banks in Scotland.
 He was the first MSP to raise the issue in the Scottish Parliament and continues to work with and support the local foodbanks.

-At present, Stuart is the Deputy Convener of the Scottish Parliament’s Delegated Powers and Law Reform Committee and is also a member of the Culture, Tourism, Europe and External Affairs Committee.
+At present, Stuart is the Deputy Convener of the Scottish Parliament’s Delegated Powers and Law Reform Committee and is also a member of the Covid-19 Committee.
 He convenes the Cross-Party Groups on Tourism, Visual Impairment and Recreational Boating and Marine Tourism.

 Stuart is also the Scottish Parliament’s Parliamentary Piper and plays the pipes at official functions for the Parliament.
 In 2017, Stuart toured the country and played the pipes at all 42 senior football grounds in Scotland raising money for charity.
 Since then, he has also piped at the official opening of the Queensferry Crossing, on top of the V&A in Dundee as part of a St Andrew’s day promotion video for Visit Scotland and at the Euro 2020 qualifier between Scotland and Cyprus.